-Before you can call yourself an architect, you have to earn a license by completing your state’s specific requirements.
-Each of the 55 U.S. licensing boards sets requirements for licensure in their jurisdiction, but they all include 3 core components: Education, Experience & Examination.
+Before you can call yourself an architect, you have to earn a license by completing your state’s specific requirements (Web).
+Each of the 55 U.S. licensing boards sets requirements for licensure in their jurisdiction, but they all include 3 core components: Education, Experience, and Examination.

 #1 EDUCATION: Pick A School

-ln the United States you should pursue a degree from an architecture program which is accredited by the National Architectural Accrediting Board (NAAB) in order to meet the educational qualifications necessary to take the Architectural Registration Exam or "ARE."
-Click here for a listing of accredited programs in your State on the NAAB Web site.
+ln the United States you should pursue a degree from an architecture program which is accredited by the National Architectural Accrediting Board (NAAB) (Web) in order to meet the educational qualifications necessary to take the Architectural Registration Exam or “ARE.”

-The American Institute of Architecture Students (AIAS) is the official voice of students to the educational system and the profession of architecture and design and the national office is co-located in Washington DC in the headquarters of the American Institute of Architects (AIA).
-Got to the AIAS Hawaii website for more information on our local Chapter, membership and student resources.
+The American Institute of Architecture Students (AIAS) (Web) is the official voice of students to the educational system and the profession of architecture and design.
+The national office is co-located in Washington DC in the headquarters of the AIA.
+Go to the AIAS Hawaii website (Web) for more information on our local Chapter, membership and student resources.

 #2 EXPERIENCE: Architectural Experience Program (AXP)

-The Architectural Experience Program is a comprehensive program that contributes to the development of competent architects who can provide exemplary architectural services.
-The National Council for Architectural Registration Boards (NCARB) is responsible for establishing, interpreting and enforcing the Architectural Experience Program (AXP) and architectural training requirements.
+The Architectural Experience Program (AXP) (Web) is a comprehensive program that contributes to the development of competent architects who can provide exemplary architectural services.
+The National Council for Architectural Registration Boards (NCARB) is responsible for establishing, interpreting and enforcing the AXP and architectural training requirements.
 The objective of the AXP is to prepare intern architects for competent practice.
-You can start earning AXP® experience after you graduate from high school (or the established equivalent).
+You can start earning AXP® experience (Web) after you graduate from high school (or the established equivalent).

 You’ll need three things before you start:

-The AIA National web site also offers a number of resource highlights and information to assist AIA Associate members and interns in their continuing education.
+The AIA National website (Web) also offers a number of resource highlights and information to assist AIA Associate members and interns in their continuing education.